saumyatrivedi14/Traffic_Sign_Classifier_P2/writeup.md

 | 0.00	      			| Right-of-way at the next intersection (11)				 				|
 | 0.00				    | Speed limit (30km/h)    (1)  							|

-For the Sixth image, the model is relatively sure that this is a 'Priority Road' sign (probability of 1.0).
+For the Sixth image, the model is wrong that this is a 'Wild animals crossing' sign (probability of 0.93) instead of 'Road Work' sign.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|